ranjithm2001/Team-Athena/README.md

 * Karthik Narayanan 	: AM.EN.U4CSE19327
 * Gokul Krishnan G	: AM.EN.U4CSE19321

-### QR Code Based Login System

-This is a Java Project that allows users to Register an account and generate a QR code.
-This QR Code can be later used to login into the system.

-##### Motivation
+##### Resturant Management System

-* Conventional login system uses username and password to login to the system.
-This is time consuming.
-* Biometric login system, during current covid times  biometric system that mainly focus on fingerprint authentication systems is a source point for contact.
-* QR based login system uses a generation system to generate QR based on the details and a Reader system to read the QR code and do authentication of the user.
+    The Restruant management system is a GUI based system that can be used  to monitor annd manage the customers information and status.
+It needs to manage the food information and new items to the menu.
+It must allow customers to book online as well as dine in.
+It must keep track on the revenue and expenses and also track the transactions.

 # Tech Stack